amallen1/tictactoe/README-template.md

 ### What I learned

-I learned how to apply use effect a bit more critically.
 I learned how to use styled components a bit better because I was able to do things like dynamically rendering images based on props.
-It's something I never though I could do in styled components.

 ### Continued development